goshacmd/decentralized-anonymous-marketplace-concept/README.md

 ## Wrap up

-The solution I propose will allow to get rid of centralization that SR 1.0 have had and hence there won't be a single point of failure (central authority).
+The solution I propose will allow to get rid of centralization so that there won't be a single point of failure (central authority).
 The federated distributed marketplace will be much more difficult to shut down.
 And even in the case of shut down, no one is loosing their money.

 These are basically my thoughts on how such a system could be implemented.
 It's very likely that I missed something important or didn't fully think it through.
 All feedback would be highly appreciated.